yowainwright/yowainwright.github.io/src/pages/2022-02-09-dependabot-and-snyk-dev-x.md

 ## Dependabot Ignore

 Dependabot doesn't have a CLI.
 Dependency updates are done using [cron jobs](https://en.wikipedia.org/wiki/Cron).
 Cron jobs can be set to run at specific times and intervals which are easily configurable via the `dependabot.yml` file.
-To edit dependabot ignores just update the `dependabot.yml` file.
+To edit dependabot ignores, just update the `dependabot.yml` file.
 Ignores are specific dependency.
 You can supply a specific version of a dependency or you can key off of a semver range of versions.

 ```yaml
 version: 2